snare/voltron/README.md

 This will install the `voltron` egg wherever that happens on your system, and an executable named `voltron` to `/usr/local/bin/`.

+`voltron console` requires the `rl` Python module.
+Install it with:

+    $ pip install rl

 Configuration
 -------------